-- A. Employees in the bargaining unit shall be eligible to vote in the election if they were employed during the last payroll period preceding date of the consent election agreement or the direction of election issued by the board or a board designee, and are still employed in the unit on the date of the election. - B. Employees in the bargaining unit who are eligible to vote but who will be absent on the day of voting because of hospitalization, temporary assignment away from normal post of duty, leave of absence, vacation at a location more than 50 miles distant from the polling place, or other legitimate cause, may request an absentee ballot from the board or board's designee.
-Except for good cause shown, such a request must be received by the board or board's designee at least 10 days before the election, in which case the designee, after preliminarily determining the employee's eligibility to vote, shall provide the employee with a ballot to be submitted to the designee by mail.
-To be counted, an absentee ballot must be received by the board or board's designee at least one day before the ballot count.
-The board's designee shall establish procedures to permit an absentee ballot to be challenged, as provided in Section 23 of this Chapter.
+A. Employees in the bargaining unit shall be eligible to vote in the election if they were employed during the last payroll period preceding date of the consent election agreement or the direction of election issued by the director or the board, and are still employed in the unit on the date of the election.

+B. Employees in the bargaining unit who are eligible to vote but who will be absent on the day of voting because of hospitalization, temporary assignment away from normal post of duty, leave of absence, vacation at a location more than 50 miles distant from the polling place, or other legitimate cause, may request an absentee ballot from the director.
+Except for good cause shown, such a request must be received by the director at least 10 days before the election, in which case the director, after preliminarily determining the employee's eligibility to vote, shall provide the employee with a ballot to be submitted to the director by mail.
+To be counted, an absentee ballot must be received by the director at least one day before the ballot count.
+The director shall establish procedures to permit an absentee ballot to be challenged, as provided in Section 30, below.
-C. APS shall submit to the board's designee and to all other parties a list of all employees eligible to vote in the election no later than 10 days before the commencement of the election balloting.
-Employees whose names do not appear on the list but who believe they are eligible to vote may cast ballots through the challenged ballot procedure set forth in Section 23 of this Chapter.

-Section 18 - Pre-Election Conference: At a reasonable time at least 15 days before the election, the board's designee shall conduct a pre-election conference with all parties to resolve such details as the polling location(s), the use of manual, electronic, or mail ballots the hours of voting, the number of observers permitted, and the time and place for counting the ballots.
-The designee shall notify all parties by mail (and email if available) of the time and place of the pre-election conference, at least five days in advance of the conference.
-The conference may proceed in the absence of any party.

-A. The board's designee will attempt to achieve agreement of all parties on the election details, but in the absence of agreement, shall determine the details.
-In deciding the polling location(s) and the use of manual mail or electronic participation in the election by employees in the bargaining unit there shall be a strong preference for onsite balloting.

-B. The parties may stipulate to a consent election agreement without the necessity of a preelection conference subject to approval of its terms by the board's designee, in which case the requirement for a pre-election conference shall be waived.
+- C. The employer or employers whose employees comprise the bargaining unit shall submit to the director and to all other parties a list of all employees eligible to vote in the election no later than 10 days before the commencement of the election balloting.
+Employees whose names do not appear on the list but who believe they are eligible to vote may cast ballots through the challenged ballot procedure set forth in Section 30, below. - 2.25 PRE-ELECTION CONFERENCE: At a reasonable time at least 15 days before the election, the director shall conduct a pre-election conference with all parties to resolve such details as the polling location(s), the use of manual, electronic, or mail ballots the hours of voting, the number of observers permitted, and the time and place for counting the ballots.
+The director shall notify all parties by mail (and email if available) of the time and place of the pre-election conference, at least five days in advance of the conference.
+The conference may proceed in the absence of any party. - A. The director will attempt to achieve agreement of all parties on the election details, but in the absence of agreement, shall determine the details.
+In deciding the polling location(s) and the use of manual mail or electronic participation in the election by employees in the bargaining unit there shall be a strong preference for on-site balloting. - B. The parties may stipulate to a consent election agreement without the necessity of a preelection conference subject to approval of its terms by the director, in which case the requirement for a pre-election conference shall be waived.